kennknowles/codeslashslashcomment/2012-12-12-HTML5-Canvas-Image-Distortion/ImageDistortion.md

 Note that for security reasons all the Javascript and images involved must be hosted from the same origin.
-To try this at home (at lesat in Chrome) you may need to run a little HTTP server.
+To try this at home (at least in Chrome) you may need to run a little HTTP server.
 To make this easy for you, just run this in a directory containing the example code: